-In broad terms, both buy-side and sell-side RWI achieve the same ultimate financial effect, which is to allocate to the insurer the risk of any breach or inaccuracy of the covered R&Ws, within policy coverage limitations and exclusions.
+In broad terms, both buy-side and sell-side RWI achieve the same ultimate financial effect, which is to allocate to the insurer the risk of breaches or inaccuracies of the covered R&Ws.
 Thus, the risk of any losses derived therefrom is shifted to the insurer and is not borne by either seller or buyer.
-The type of RWI policy may be indicative of:
+However, the risk assumed by the insurer is not absolute as it is subject to the precise scope of the covered R&Ws and the relevant policy terms and conditions, including coverage limitations and exclusions.
+Therefore, as further explained below, the type of RWI policy issued in connection with a deal (i.e., sell-side versus buy-side) can be indicative of:

-• the extent to which there will be recourse available to the buyer under the purchase agreement in connection with any insured breach or inaccuracy of the R&Ws; and

-• the allocation of the risk that a claim under the RWI policy against the insurance company be denied.
+the extent to which there will be recourse available to the buyer under the purchase agreement in connection with any insured breach or inaccuracy of the R&Ws; and • the allocation of the risk that a claim under the RWI policy against the insurance company be denied.